-Whole of Home assessment and rating
+Whole of Home assessment and score

 The relationship between a home's thermal performance rating and its Whole of Home rating means that increasing thermal performance will increase the Whole of Home rating.
 This is because the heating and cooling energy needs will be lower in a home with a higher thermal performance rating.